-This course is an advanced topics seminar course for PhD students focused on function and disorders of the musculoskeletal system.
+This course is an advanced topics seminar course for PhD students focused on function and disorders of the musculo-skeletal system.
 Some seminar dates will be combined with others in the GCC 694-698 series when seminar integrates biomedical science research topics.
 PHD in Integrated Biomedical Sciences None NA Required Retake Counts for Credit: Yes.
-Pass/No Pass Grading Allowed: Yes.
-Credit(s): 1
+Pass/No Pass Grading Allowed: No. Credit(s): 1 science research topics.
+PHD in Integrated Biomedical Sciences None NA Required Retake Counts for Credit: Yes.
+Pass/No Pass Grading Allowed: No. Credit(s): 1